 Even though information on the metadata tabs isn't included, you should still update the information as appropriate when you first begin your staged rollout.
 Having complete information for your upcoming version can help the Appstore team identify any potential issues early on.
 Later, when you decide to publish your app to 100% of your users, your app won't need to undergo testing and approval again.
 When you do fully publish your app to all users, they will see the new description and images (and other details you might have changed).

 For more information about completing any of the submission tabs, see the following:

-On the APK Files tab, replace your existing APK with a new version of your APK.
-(See Upload APK Files for more information on how to upload your APK.)Note: Rather than deleting your existing APK, replace it instead.
+On the App Information tab, replace your existing APK with a new version of your APK.
+(For more details on how to upload your APK, see Add App Information.)Note: Rather than deleting your existing APK, replace it instead.
 Replacing your APK retains the same device support selections.
 In contrast, if you delete your APK, you will need to reconfigure the same device support selections as before.Important: Be sure to give your APK a higher

 android:versionCodevalue than your live APK.
 Users will receive the updated APK only if the